sk1418/ghtoc/README.md

 ##Introduction

 GitHub doesn't provide a `[[toc]]` like function to generate toc(Table of contents) for markdown file.
 But sometimes an outline of a long readme file or other markdown page is very helpful.
-That's why does the simple *ghtoc* come.
+That's why does the simple **ghtoc** come.

 **ghtoc** was written and tested with `python 2.7.8`

-##Features & Limitition
+##Features & Limitation

 - auto backup the input file before toc was generated and inserted
 - currently only support convert `##Section` into toc.